CodeBrauer/fotoshare.co-album-downloader/README.md

 # ARCHIVED

-This repository is no longer needed, as fotoshare.co now offers a download for all images.
+This repository is no longer maintained and updated, as fotoshare.co now offers a download for all images.

 # fotoshare.co-album-downloader